-Our destination today is Matera.
-We stop at the seaside town of Barletta to view the Colossus of Barletta, a large bronze statue of an Eastern Roman Emperor, nearly three times life size.
-We then visit the site of the Battle of Cannae, where in 216 BC the Carthaginian general Hannibal routed the Roman army.
+Today we visit a range of sites a short distance inland from Trani.
+First, we stop at the neighbouring town of Barletta to view the Colossus of Barletta, a large bronze statue of an Eastern Roman Emperor, nearly three times life size.
+We then visit the site of the Battle of Cannae, where in 216 BCE the Carthaginian general Hannibal routed the Roman army.
 A small museum and viewing platform at the site allow for a good understanding of this famous event.
 We continue on to Castel del Monte, a remarkable octagonal fortress built by the medieval emperor Frederick II and one of the most significant medieval buildings in southern Italy.
 The design and purpose of the castle is somewhat mysterious, and has been hotly debated for centuries.
-We arrive at Matera in the late afternoon, with the evening at leisure.
-Overnight Matera (B) Thursday 31 October Taranto This morning we make our way to Taranto, once a major centre of Magna Graecia and an important port on the Ionian coast throughout the 4th century BC.
-Many objects recovered from the sites and tombs in the region can be seen at Taranto's National Archaeological Museum.
-The museum dates from 1887 and its collection of Greek and Roman antiquities is considered to be one of the most important in Italy.
-This evening we have dinner at a local restaurant.
-Overnight Matera (B, D)
+Overnight Trani (B)